derekforsure/derekforsure/README.md

 ---

-## 🚀 Quick Facts
+## Quick Facts
-- 🎓 IT Student & Creative Developer
+- IT student and creative developer
-- 💻 Main focus: **Web Development**, **Data**
+- Focused on web development and data analysis
-- 🛠️ Tech highlights: HTML · CSS · JavaScript · React · Python
+- Proficient in HTML, CSS, JavaScript, React, and Python
-- 🔭 Currently building: portfolio projects & data experiments
+- Currently developing personal projects and expanding technical expertise
-- 🌱 Always learning: advanced JavaScript patterns, data visualization, and deployment workflows
+- Committed to continuous learning and building practical, impactful solutions

 ---